FAQs on Break-Fast Slow Feed Bowls

 (Q) My cat eats too fast.
 When will you make a brake-fast bowl for cats?

-(A) We believe the Small bowl is perfectly suitable for your feline friends.
+We believe the small break-fast bowl is perfectly suitable for your feline friends.

 (Q) How do I keep my dog from chewing up his brake-fast bowl.